Satesh1010/M2-EmbSys/Project/1_Requirement/README.md

 ### Strengths
 1.conservation of water resource.
 2.Manual effort reduction.
-3.Easy to operate.

 ### Weakness
 Maintanance is required.
 ### Opportunities

-It is used in places like home,office,industry,etc...
+It is used in places like home,office,industry.
 ### Threats

 competitive due to more versions of Products.